 • burping or other natural signs of nervous system release

 • memories, images, or insights surfacing, sometimes from places that felt long forgottenWhatever arises is met with care.
 We go slowly, and we stay within what feels manageable for you.
 You remain in control throughout.I work only with women.
 Yoni massage is optional.
 It is never assumed and never expected.
 It is only included if you explicitly want it, and only if it feels right in the moment.
-Consent is continuous, and we communicate throughout the session.
+Consent is continuous, and we communicate throughout the session.A tantra massage session lasts approx. 3 hours.
+It's mandatory to take a shower before the session.
+Afterwards it's possible to remove oil if you want to.
+Sessions can be booked weekly, bi-weekly, or as needed.
+For prices see the pricelist.

-My way of working is simple, direct, and rooted in presence.
+My work is simple.
+I offer a calm, non-judging presence where you can slow down, sense what is true within you, and reconnect with yourself in clarity.
 I don’t offer quick fixes, predefined steps, or scripted tools.
-Instead, I meet you exactly where you are — without judgment, without expectation, and without an agenda for who you “should” be.Our work together begins with slowing down and becoming honest about what is happening in your inner world.
+I do not give answers and I do not tell you who to be.
+Instead, I meet you exactly where you are.
+I function as a mirror and support you in you in remembering what you already know, and who you have always been.Our work together begins with slowing down and becoming honest about what is happening in you.
 We explore what feels alive, what feels stuck, and what life seems to be asking of you right now.
-I listen closely — not only to your words, but also to the deeper layers beneath them: the emotions, patterns, beliefs, and unspoken longings that shape your experience.Transformation, as I see it, unfolds naturally when we bring awareness to these deeper layers.
+I listen closely.
+Not only to your words, but also to the deeper layers beneath them: the emotions, patterns, beliefs, and unspoken longings that shape your experience.Transformation, as I see it, unfolds naturally when we bring awareness to these deeper layers.
 It is less about “fixing” and more about seeing clearly, and from that clarity, discovering new ways of relating to yourself, others, and life.To guide this exploration, I often work with a framework I developed over many years: The Cycle of Change.
 It describes four natural states we move through when life invites us to grow — Comfort, Crisis, Courage, and Competence.
 Understanding where you are in this cycle helps us see your situation with more compassion and clarity, and it reveals what is needed next in your process.Working with me is an active, embodied process.
 We might explore emotions, patterns, trauma responses, or long-held beliefs.
 We may sit with silence, question assumptions, zoom out to see the broader picture, or zoom in to meet younger parts of yourself that were once overwhelmed.
 Together, we unlearn what no longer serves you and open space for something more authentic to take form.I do not lead you — I walk with you.

 You set the pace.